dt170/dt170/README.md

  </p>

-- 🌱 I’m currently working as Software Engineer at HighLander.
+- 🌱 I’m currently working as Software Engineer at HighLander [GitHub](https://github.com/dvir-highlander).
 - :information_source: About me I'm always eager to learn new technology, love coding, solve complex problems and collaberate with others.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dvir-toledano/)
 - 🏆 Hackathons: The Sheba Human Experience Challenge hackathon, Hacktoberfest.